 Back in January 2021, the Biden administration put in place a COVID test requirement for all travelers entering the United States, vaccinated or not.
 This past December, amid the Omicron-fueled surge of COVID cases, the requirement became even more stringent when people were asked to obtain a negative COVID test result within one day of departure (versus three).

-International travelers might be wondering if the testing requirement will ever end, especially in the wake of news that Canada, France, the United Kingdom, and Australia have scrapped their testing rules for vaccinated travelers.
+International travelers might be wondering if the testing requirement will ever end, especially given that Canada, France, the United Kingdom, and Australia, among other countries, have scrapped their testing rules for vaccinated travelers.
 Will the U.S. follow suit?
-The White House responded this week with a resounding “not yet.”
+The White House continues to respond with a resounding “not yet.”

-That news may come as a disappointment to travelers—60 percent of which want the COVID-19 testing requirement for inbound international travelers to be removed, according to a new survey released by travel app TripIt from Concur.
-TripIt surveyed more than 700 of its U.S.-based users this month and found that 44 percent would be more likely to travel if the requirement was dropped.
+That news may come as a disappointment to travelers—60 percent of whom want the COVID-19 testing requirement for inbound international travelers to be removed, according to a survey released by travel app TripIt from Concur.
+TripIt surveyed more than 700 of its U.S.-based users last month and found that 44 percent would be more likely to travel if the requirement was dropped.

 For now, all international arrivals, vaccinated or not, continue to need a negative COVID result (via PCR, antigen, or approved home or self tests) no more than one calendar day before flying to the United States.
 All foreign nationals entering the United States must also be vaccinated.

 This story was originally published on April 6, 2022, and has been updated to include current information.